ScottStevenWhite/swan-health/README.md

 - Recipes and foods violating requirements:
   - Are excluded from recommendations.
-  - Are flagged clearly if logged manually.
+  - Are clearly flagged if logged manually.
+- Autopilot and planner are not allowed to override them for cost or eco reasons.

 The planner, scaling engine, and Autopilot must all respect these.